OKRW_EAS_PERIODIC_VOLUME_LIMIT_POLICY

 component compliance

-Combines PERIODIC_VOLUME_POLICY's sliding-window cumulative tracking with EAS attestation conditioning, giving un-attested users a strict daily/monthly OKRW cap and attested users a higher (or unlimited at this layer) cap.
-The standard primitive for Travel-Rule–style thresholds.
+Combines PERIODIC_VOLUME_POLICY's reset-period cumulative tracking with EAS attestation conditioning, giving un-attested senders a strict daily/monthly OKRW cap and exempting attested senders entirely from this template's accounting.
+The standard primitive for Travel-Rule-style thresholds.

 }